sequenceDiagram

 BUILDSITE --> SITE

 The names of the folders inside site/ are considered internal resources and they can change at any time.
-The reason why the folder for the final website output is called site/docs/ is because we use the {pkgdown} package to provision the website without needing to bundle the templates inside of {sandpaper}, but we never got around to explicitly changing the name of that folder.
+The final website output is held in site/docs/ - this is a historic artifact of using the {pkgdown} package to provision the website without needing to bundle the templates inside of {sandpaper}.

 1.2 Building Lessons Remotely (e.g. on GitHub)

-In the remote workflow, we still use the same workflow as above, except now we use ci_deploy() to link the branches and folders using worktrees, which you can think of as Git branches assigned to separate folders.
+In the remote workflow, we still use the same workflow as above, except now we use sandpaper::ci_deploy().
+This links the branches and folders using “worktrees”, which are basically Git branches assigned to separate folders.

 Thus, while the lessons are deployed using GitHub workflows and we have features that handle pull requests and updates, the core deployment features remain platform-independent.
 The workflows are merely instructions that we provide for GitHub to set up the workbench and to run the individual functions.
 In theory, any platform can be configured to deploy lessons via The Workbench.